Big-Onche/Cube-Conflict/src/README.md

 - Go to Project->Build (or CTRL+F9) and that's all!

 # Linux
-- If not already installed: Install lastest SDL2 dev libs (libsdl2-dev, libsdl2-mixer-dev, and libsdl2-image-dev), OpenGL toolkit (freeglut3-dev) and also zlib (lib32z1)
+- If not already installed: Install lastest SDL2 dev libs (libsdl2-dev, libsdl2-mixer-dev, and libsdl2-image-dev), and GCC compiler (build-essential).
 - Go inside "/src" folder then "make"
 - When compilation has ended: "make install" to put the executable inside "/bin_unix"
 - Do "chmod +x ccunix.sh" to enable ccunix.sh to run as a program.